Biking in Carver Park Reserve

 As I mentioned, the trails are multi-use.
 Since Carver Park Reserve also offers 5 miles of great natural-surface trails for foot traffic only, you may not have to compete with many hikers.
 But dog walkers are a different story.

 Dogs aren’t allowed on the natural surface trails by Lowry Nature Center.
-So don’t be surprised if you encounter them on the paved trails—and for that reason, be cautious rounding corners and hills.
+So don’t be surprised if you encounter them on the paved trails—and for that reason, be cautious rounding the corners and hills.

 Other Activities at Carver Park Reserve